-Most samples we receive include soft multi-phase materials.
-This includes suspensions and emulsions which tend to be non-Newtonian fluids.
+Most samples we receive include soft multi-phase materials, typically including suspensions, gels or emulsions, which tend to be non-Newtonian fluids.
 Non-Newtonian fluids change their viscosity dependent upon the degree of shear applied.
 For shear-dependent products, it is very useful to measure viscosity across a range of shear conditions.
 The resulting “flow curve” can help identify which viscosity values are relevant to your product or process.

 Controlled Rate Viscosity Profiles